ryu-man/svelte-fui/README.md

 # Svelte Fluent UI

+The primary objective of this exciting project is to seamlessly integrate Microsoft's highly anticipated Fluent UI version 9 with the powerful Svelte framework.
+By combining these cutting-edge technologies, we aim to deliver a truly exceptional user interface experience that is not only visually stunning but also incredibly intuitive and user-friendly.

-This project aims to brings Microsoft's Fluent UI version 9 into the Svelte framework, offering a seamless and modern user interface experience.
-Fluent UI is a design system developed by Microsoft that provides a set of reusable components, icons, and styles for building user interfaces that align with Microsoft's Fluent Design System.
+Fluent UI, originally developed by Microsoft for the React library, is a comprehensive design system offering a vast collection of reusable components, meticulously crafted icons, and stylish themes that effortlessly align with Microsoft's acclaimed Fluent Design System.

+With this integration, developers will have access to a rich toolkit that empowers them to create stunning and modern user interfaces with ease, revolutionizing the way we interact with software applications.
+Get ready to embark on a journey of innovation and elevate your UI development to new heights!

 **Please be noticed that this project is still in early development stage, so it's not ready to be used in production yet**.

-# Installation
+# Usage

+Add @fluentui/react-components to a project:

 ```shell
 // pnpm